jcbsfilho/azion-samples/templates/angular-boilerplate/README.md

 Now your project is ready to work with a continuous deployment workflow, updating instantly any changes in the application or the repository.

+## Management

+Considering that this initial setup may not be optimal for your specific edge application, all settings can be customized any time you need by using [Azion Real-Time Manager (RTM)](https://manager.azion.com/).

+To manage and edit your edge application’s settings, read the documentation about [managing edge applications](https://www.azion.com/en/documentation/products/edge-application/first-steps/) for more details.
 ### Adding a custom domain

 The edge application created during the deployment has an assigned Azion domain to make it accessible through the browser.
 The domain has the following format: `xxxxxxxxxx.map.azionedge.net`.
 However, you can add a custom domain for users to access your edge application through it.
 Go to [Domains](https://www.azion.com/en/documentation/products/edge-application/domains/) documentation to read more about it.